theramiyer/blog/content/post/2021/a-deadlier-covid.md

 >
 > Please take care and stay safe !

 I am going to ignore the language in that message, and look at the content.
-First of all, I will tell you what I agree with: we must continue to take precautions, wear a mask, avoid crowded places, wash hands, etc. This point is not even debatable.
+I will tell you what I agree with: we must continue to take precautions, wear a mask, avoid crowded places, wash hands, etc. This point is not even debatable.
 Ten on ten for that.

 But that is where the useful information in the message ends.
-We have no way of verifying if the message indeed came from the {{< smallcaps CMC >}} Vellore group (I hope it did not).
+Let us even keep aside the fact that we have no way of verifying if the message did indeed come from the {{< smallcaps CMC >}} Vellore Doctors’ group (I hope it did not).
 At best, this message looks like a word salad of terms like "domiciled", "nasopharyngeal" and "respiratory distress".

 Second, the virus is not 'back'; the virus has been here for over a year.
 Of course, it has undergone mutations.
 Viruses undergoing mutations should never come as a surprise.
 It happens all the time, which is why we have such a large number of mutations (or 'variants' or 'strains') of, say, the influenza virus.